yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/alerts-monitoring/anywhere-export-configuration.md

 You can export universe logs to third-party tools for analysis and customization.
 Exporting data is a two-stage process:

 1. Create an export configuration.
 A configuration defines the sign in credentials and settings for the tool that you want to export to.
-1. Use the configuration to export data from a universe.
-While the connection is active, metrics or logs are automatically streamed to the tool.
+1. Use the configuration to export logs from a universe.
+While the connection is active, logs are automatically streamed to the tool.

 Currently, you can export data to the following tools: